-After receiving my Bachelor’s degree, I pursued a PhD in Immunology, and worked in research for the NIH and CDC.
-Although I love research, the walls of lab seemed to get closer everyday, and for the sake of maintaining my sanity, I left the lab, got involved in endurance riding, started Remuda Run, and have been hitting the trail almost every day since.
-I think that my background in microbiology, mixed with my diverse experiences as an equine enthusiast, have given me a significant leg-up in understanding how to train and care for horses, as well as how to maintain horses in peak condition.
+After receiving my Bachelor’s degree, I pursued a Ph.D. in Immunology and worked in research for the NIH and CDC.
+Although I love research, the walls of lab seemed to get closer every day, and for the sake of maintaining my sanity, I left the lab, got involved in endurance riding, started Remuda Run, and have been hitting the trail almost every day since.
+I think that my background in microbiology, mixed with my diverse experiences as an equine enthusiast, have given me a significant leg-up in understanding how to train and care for horses, which horse supplements work, as well as how to maintain horses in peak condition.

 The pendulum of my endurance career swings from front-running and competition to training and starting youngsters for the sport.
-As a result of relentless searching and due diligence, I have been lucky to find several promising horses each year, and after the usual hard time (blood, sweat and tears,) turn them in to solid endurance mounts, ready to start their careers under new owners.
-I enjoy the challenge, and appreciate the various rewards that come with this task.
+As a result of relentless searching and due diligence, I have been lucky to find several promising horses each year, and after the usual hard time (blood, sweat, and tears) I turn them into solid endurance mounts, ready to start their careers under new owners.
+I enjoy the challenge and appreciate the various rewards that come with this task.
 I have spent much of my time recently developing and promoting “SoCo Endurance,” and learning how to be a good ride manager.

 Endurance is not the only thing in my life, among several other business endeavors that keep me very busy, I also enjoy shooting sporting clays, hunting, snowboarding, trail running, traveling, and just about anything outside, especially with my good pup Griff.
 I enjoy an active, Paleo lifestyle and am a firm believer that, with horses and humans, you get out what you put in.

 The ambassador program through Vetline Equine allows horse experts like Tennesse to use her horse knowledge and promote our horse supplements.

 Tennessee’s background in immunology and love for the rodeo provides a great addition to our ambassador team and our line of horse supplements.